 Why Do People Hoard?

 Hoarding disorder, like many other psychological conditions, is caused by a combination of genetic predisposition and learned behavior and thinking patterns.
 The negative and irrational thinking patterns can be the result of habits picked up from a family member.
-These thinking patterns can also be the result of a difficult emotional situation or trauma.
+These thinking patterns can also be the result of a difficult emotional situation or childhood trauma.

 Causes and risk factors for hoarding disorder include: